comp426-2022-fall/a99-team9/README.md

 ## Demo:
-Take a look at our demo video here!
-In our demo, we focus on the ___.
+Take a look at our demo video here: https://youtu.be/qjkcnZ-hUoc

 ## Stepup Instructions: